What does “free range” mean in eggs?

 Colony cages are a marginal improvement on conventional cages, providing slightly more space (minimum 750 cm2 per hen), are equipped with nest areas and have limited perch space and a scratch area.

-However, the SPCA consider both cage systems to be inhumane, in that they are unable to provide for a hen’s full repertoire of behavioural and physical wants and needs.
-With the release of the most recent Code of Welfare for Layer Hens (2012), the National Animal Welfare Advisory Committee recommended conventional cages be phased out by Jan 2022.
-Furthermore, the major supermarket chains have also announced plans to phase out the sale of all caged eggs, including colony cage eggs by 2027.
+However, the SPCA consider both cage systems to be inappropriate to a hens requirements, such as behavioural requirements, in that they are unable to provide for a hen’s full repertoire of behavioural and physical wants and needs.
+The Code of Welfare for Layer Hens (201) now states that conventional cages are to be phased out by Jan 2022.
+Furthermore, major supermarket chains have also announced plans to phase out the sale of all caged eggs, including colony cage eggs by 2027.

 Cage-free is a broad term and includes barn production systems, as well as free-range production systems.
 In a barn system, hens roam freely inside (uncaged), have perches to roost on and space to stretch their wings, thereby providing for behavioural needs.
 Nesting boxes also provide a quiet space to lay their eggs, and the floor is covered in floor litter that provides the hens with opportunities to scratch, forage and dust bathe.

-The SPCA Blue Tick® accreditation approves both barn and free range production systems after initial assessment by an SPCA representative, and after independent auditing conducted by a 3rd party.
+The SPCA Certified accreditation approves both barn and free range production systems after initial assessment by an SPCA representative, and after independent auditing conducted by a third party.

 Good questions to ask